YuryStrozhevsky/YuryStrozhevsky/README.md

 # Yury Strozhevsky

+## You Can Hire Me
+At the moment I am in the process of looking for new contracts we a freelancer.
+Contact me for a details!

 ### Bio
 Was born in 1976, professional developer since 1998.
 Working in on security-related projects since 2003.
 Currently work as a freelancer (remote jobs only).